Tertullian: Scripture

 Tertullian did not have a specific listing of the canon; however, he quotes 1 John, 1 Peter, Jude, Revelation, the Pauline epistles and the four Gospels.
 In his later books, he also started to use the Shepherd of Hermas.
 Tertullian made no references to the book of Tobit; however, in his book Adversus Marcionem he quotes the book of Judith.
 He quoted most of the Old Testament including many deuterocanonical books, however he never used the books of Chronicles, Ruth, Esther, 2 Maccabees, 2 John and 3 John.
 He defended the Book of Enoch and he believed that the book was omitted by the Jews from the canon.
 He believed that the epistle to the Hebrews was made by Barnabas.
 For Tertullian, scripture was authoritative; he used scripture as the primary source in almost every chapter of his every work, and very rarely anything else.
 He seems to prioritize the authority of scripture above anything else.

 When interpreting scripture, he would occasionally believe passages to be allegorical or symbolic, while in other places he would support a literal interpretation.
 He would especially use allegorical interpretations when dealing with Christological prophecies of the Old Testament.

 Other beliefs

 Tertullian denied Mary's virginity in partu, and he was quoted by Helvidius in his debate with Jerome.
 He held similar views as Antidicomarians.
 J. N. D. Kelly argued that Tertullian believed that Mary had imperfections, thus denying her sinlessness.

-Researchers such as Mark Ellingsen believe that he held to a view similar to the Protestant priesthood of all believers and that the distinction of the clergy and the laity is only because of ecclesiastical institution and thus in an absence of a priest the laity can act as priests; his theory on the distinction of the laity and clergy is influenced by Montanism and his early writings do not have the same beliefs.
+Researchers such as Mark Ellingsen believe that Tertullian held to a view similar to the Protestant priesthood of all believers and that the distinction of the clergy and the laity is only because of ecclesiastical institution and thus in an absence of a priest the laity can act as priests; his theory on the distinction of the laity and clergy is influenced by Montanism and his early writings do not have the same beliefs.